buildafrica/hospitalsghana/README.md

 # hospitals-in-accra

-A database of Public and Private Hospitals in Accra
+A Progressive Web App publishing a database of Public and Private Hospitals in Accra